-The Department of Theatre & Dance, through the generosity of David and Lowell Andreas in honor of their wife and mother, will host the following Artists in Residence during 2010-11.
-Most will include a public master class or public performance.
-More information will be found online at MSUTheatre.com as it becomes available.
+The Department of Theatre & Dance, through the generosity of David and Lowell Andreas in honor of their wife and mother, hosted the following Artists in Residence during 2010-11.

 Guests for 2010-11

 Stuart Pimsler Dance Company (SPDC) was originally established in New York City at the Parkfast Dance Stadium, SoHo, and since 2000 has been based in the Twin Cities.
 Their work has been honored with a 2002 Choreographer’s Fellowship from The McKnight Foundation, a Two-Year Fellowship from the National Endowment for the Arts, and a Major Fellowship and nine Individual Fellowships from the Ohio Arts Council.
 They have been guest artists at colleges and universities throughout the U.S. and have been on the faculty of the American Dance Festival, the Harvard Summer Dance Institute, and the Lin-Ya School for the Performing Arts, Taiwan.
 Currently, they are both affiliate faculty of the Department of Theatre Arts and Dance at the University of Minnesota.
 Most recently, Mr. Pimsler was named “Artist of the Year” (2004) by CityPages and founded the SAGE Awards for Dance.

 Tom Bliese, scene designer emeritus

 From 1977-2007, Tom Bliese a professor and primary scene designer at Minnesota State University, Mankato.
 Currently, he is a freelance independent contractor and regular performer at the Minnesota Renaissance Festival.

 While at Mankato, he designed more than 150 productions, including: